Karel Růžička

-Karel Růžička (born May 11, 1909, date of death unknown) was a Czechoslovakian bobsledder who competed in the 1930s.
+Karel Růžička (born 11 May 1909; date of death unknown) was a Czech bobsledder who competed in the 1930s for Czechoslovakia.
 He won a silver medal in the two-man event at the 1935 FIBT World Championships in Igls.

 Ruzicka also competed at the 1936 Winter Olympics in Garmisch-Partenkirchen, finishing 20th in the two-man event and did not finish the four-man event.